Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

-To be very clear: If you fail to act NOW, you expose yourself, your company, shareholders and employees to crushing and potentially fatal legal and economic sanctions.

-Possible sanctions include, but are not limited to:
+To be very clear: If you fail to act NOW, you expose yourself, your company, shareholders and employees to crushing and potentially fatal legal and economic sanctions including, but not limited to:
-* Payment of compensatory and punitive damages
+* Payment of large compensatory and punitive damages
 * Freezing of company and private assets
-* Barring of your company and personnel from doing business in certain jurisdictions and worldwide
+* Barring of your company and personnel from doing business in certain jurisdictions or worldwide
 * Prison

 If you were to fail to act decisively now, you would devastate